gmiaslab/ClassificaIO/README.md

 ### Recommended Pre-Installation Requirements
 To install ClassificaIO on any platform you need:
-1. A Python distribution - ClassificaIO was built usining Anaconda distribution, python 3.5
+1. A Python distribution - ClassificaIO was built using python 3.6

 ### Installation Instructions

+#### 1. Mac or Windows
-To install the current release use pip
+To install the current release use pip:

 ```bash
 pip install ClassificaIO